-Tan Eng King Senior Consultant Department of Neurology, National Neuroscience Institute Duke NUS Medical School The loss of modulation of the substantia nigra pars compacta on the striatum, resulting in inhibition of the excitatory direct thalamo-cortico-basal ganglia pathways and facilitation of inhibitory indirect pathways, accounts for the motor symptoms of PD in a simplistic manner.
+The loss of modulation of the substantia nigra pars compacta on the striatum, resulting in inhibition of the excitatory direct thalamo-cortico-basal ganglia pathways and facilitation of inhibitory indirect pathways, accounts for the motor symptoms of PD in a simplistic manner.

 Clinical heterogeneity and lack of reliable biomarkers (for both diagnosis and prognosis) make it intuitive for clinicians studying PD to try and identify clinical phenotypes that help make sense of the disease course.
-Hoehn and Yahr observed in their seminal paper that 'patients whose chief complaint is tremor have a slightly better prognosis than those whose akinesia or rigidity is the main manifestation.'
-Categorisation of PD patients into 'tremor-predominant' and 'postural instability/ gait disorder (PIGD; later referred to as 'akinetic-rigid' in subsequent studies)' subtypes was first operationalised by Jankovic et al. in the DATATOP study.6
+Hoehn and Yahr observed in their seminal paper that "patients whose chief complaint is tremor have a slightly better prognosis than those whose akinesia or rigidity is the main manifestation".
+Categorisation of PD patients into "tremor-predominant" and "postural instability/gait disorder (PIGD; later referred to as "akinetic-rigid" in subsequent studies)" subtypes was first operationalised by Jankovic et al in the DATATOP study.6

-Criticism of this method of clinical subtyping include the arbitrary nature of the algorithms used to determine subtypes, resulting in patients being classified differently based on the algorithm used.
+Criticisms of this method of clinical subtyping include the arbitrary nature of the algorithms used to determine subtypes, resulting in patients being classified differently based on the algorithm used.
 A new method of determining clinical subtypes by using cluster analysis, a type of hypothesis-free analysis that removes the bias of choosing criteria based on experience, has gained popularity.
-A novel study applied non-motor symptoms including orthostatic hypotension, mild cognitive impairment and rapid eye-movement sleep behaviour disorder to the algorithm and defined a new 'diffuse/malignant' group of PD patients who had a rapid rate of progression.7 Whether these are distinct clinical variants of PD or simply different stages of the same disease process is still a matter of ongoing debate.
-The merit of these studies is to bring attention to the fact that all physicians should screen PD patients for both motor and nonmotor symptoms to help anticipate disease course and manage potential complications.
+A novel study applied non-motor symptoms including orthostatic hypotension, mild cognitive impairment, and rapid eyemovement sleep behaviour disorder to the algorithm and defined a new "diffuse/malignant" group of PD patients who had a rapid rate of progression.7 Whether these are distinct clinical variants of PD or simply different stages of the same disease process is still a matter of ongoing debate.
+The merit of these studies is to bring attention to the fact that all physicians should screen PD patients for both motor and non-motor symptoms to help anticipate disease course and manage potential complications.

-Studies comparing early-onset or intermediate-onset PD to late-onset PD (LOPD), have demonstrated decreased, similar and increased frequencies of tremor as presenting features in LOPD.
-Gait abnormalities were more common the LOPD but could have been confounded by existing comorbidities which are more prevalent in the older age groups.8 A cross-sectional study of middle-aged and old-aged PD patients showed that for a similar disease duration, patients with LOPD had greater motor impairment (higher bradykinesia and rigidity scores but not tremor scores).
-The authors suggested that a more rapid disease progression or less aggressive medical treatment could account for this difference.9
+Studies comparing early-onset or intermediate-onset PD to late-onset PD (LOPD), have demonstrated decreased, similar, and increased frequencies of tremor as presenting features in LOPD.
+Gait abnormalities were more common in LOPD but could have been confounded by existing comorbidities, which are more prevalent in older age groups.8 A cross-sectional study of middle-aged and old-aged PD patients showed that for a similar disease duration, patients with LOPD had greater motor impairment (higher bradykinesia and rigidity scores but not tremor scores).
+The authors suggested that a more rapid disease progression or less aggressive medical treatment could account for this difference.
+9

-2. DIAGNOSIS
+DIAGNOSIS

 The diagnosis of PD can be made in the presence of bradykinesia accompanied by one of two other cardinal motor features of rest tremor or rigidity.
-While bradykinesia can affect the voice, face and gait, slowness of limb movements must be documented to establish a diagnosis of PD.10 The latest clinical criteria proposed by the International Parkinson and Movement Disorder Society (MDS) introduced non-motor supportive criteria for the first time, namely olfactory loss and cardiac sympathetic denervation.
-Importantly, autonomic dysfunction and dementia are no longer absolute exclusion criteria, supported by study findings of mild cognitive impairment and autonomic dysfunction in incident or incipient PD populations.^{11,12}
+While bradykinesia can affect the voice, face, and gait, slowness of limb movements must be documented to establish a diagnosis of PD.10 The latest clinical criteria proposed by the International Parkinson and Movement Disorder Society (MDS) introduced non-motor supportive criteria for the first time, namely olfactory loss and cardiac sympathetic denervation.
+Importantly, autonomic dysfunction and dementia are no longer absolute exclusion criteria, supported by study findings of mild cognitive impairment and autonomic dysfunction in incident or incipient PD populations.11progression, and reversion of mild cognitive impairment in patients with Parkinson disease (PD-MCI-12